bugQ/win.dlestra.ws/cv.md

 I provide one-on-one help to students of mathematics and computer science, up to and including calculus, linear algebra and statistics, as well as boolean logic, computer architecture, scientific computing, and high-level software design.

-I make special effort to ensure that students are self-motivated, and to reveal the simplicity underlying most complex topics, through the use of allegorical language and visual aids, on which we then collaborate to achieve understanding.
+I make special effort to ensure that students are self-motivated, and to reveal the simplicity underlying these complex topics.

 Most of this work has been done on a volunteer or informal contract basis.

 ## 2017._04_--2017._09_ [Punk This Studios](http://punkthisstudios.com/)

-Working under the direction of the company founder, over a long-distance remote contract, I rewrote a prototype 2.5D game engine from SDL/C++98 into SDL2/C++11 while cooperatively working out design flaws and designing new features.
+Working under the direction of the company founder over a remote contract, I rewrote a prototype 2.5D game engine from SDL/C++98 into SDL2/C++11 while cooperatively working out design flaws and designing new features.
 We exchanged expertise regarding C++11 standards and